ScreamingDev/magento-devMode/doc/90-devmode.md

 - Double-New-Line to let it be a new slide (e.g. above headings)
 - "Note: " as prefix for paragraphs that shall be a note in presentation.
-- A limit of 5 bullets or one image per slide.
+- A limit of 5 bullets or one image/source per slide.
 - Clean structure and short sentences.